trapcodeio/cryptocurrency-price-kit/readme.md

 // Initialize with config
 const cpk = new Cpk('livecoinwatch.com');

-// Get bitcoin Price and useCache for 60 secs const price = await cpk.get('BTC/USD', 60);
+// Get bitcoin Price and cache for 60 secs const price = await cpk.get('BTC/USD', 60);

 console.log(price) // The current price of bitcoin in USD

 // OR
-// GET Many Prices and useCache for 60 secs const prices = await cpk.getMany(['BTC/USD', 'ETH/USD'], 60);
+// GET Many Prices and cache for 60 secs const prices = await cpk.getMany(['BTC/USD', 'ETH/USD'], 60);
 ```

 ### What you should know.
 - Default currency is `USD`
-- `cache` is enabled by default
+- `cache` is enabled by default (tll: 60 seconds)
 - If currency is not defined, it will be `USD`
 - Error is thrown if request is not successful, so you should catch all requests.